Factor Performance Review

 We track a dynamic multi-factor portfolio that tilts weight toward the factors with the best recent performance, and away from the factors with the worst recent performance.
 Fig. 2 shows the cumulative performance of this dynamic multi-factor strategy relative to the S&P 500 since 1997.

 Fig. 4 below indicates the latest weights assigned to each of the six factors in the dynamic multi-factor strategy.
-For the next month, the dynamic strategy remains overweight in the size (small-cap) and growth factors while being underweight quality and value.
+For the next month, the dynamic strategy remains overweight the value and low-volatility factors.
+It has underweights away from the growth and momentum factors.